awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-servicediscovery.md

    INFO[0157] ECS Service has reached a stable state        desiredCount=1 runningCount=1 serviceName=frontend
    ```

-1. Verify the two services are able to discover each other within the VPC using DNS\.
+1. Verify that the two services are able to discover each other within the VPC using DNS\.
 The DNS hostname uses the following format: `<service_discovery_service_name>.<service_discovery_namespace>`\.
 For this example, the `frontend` service can be discovered at `frontend.tutorial` and the `backend` service can be discovered at `backend.tutorial`\.
 Because these are private DNS namespaces, these DNS names only resolve when within the specified VPC\.

 1. To update the service discovery settings, update the settings for the `frontend` service\.
-The values that can be updated are the DNS TTL and the health check custom config failure threshold value\.
+The values that can be updated are the DNS TTL and the value for the health check custom config failure threshold\.

    ```
    ecs-cli compose --project-name frontend service up --update-service-discovery --dns-type SRV --dns-ttl 120 --healthcheck-custom-config-failure-threshold 2